-- Motor vehicle crashes are the leading cause of death for U.S. teens.
-Mile for mile, teens ages 16-19 are involved in 3 times as many fatal crashes as all other drivers.
-And 1 in 3 teens who text say they have done so while driving. - According to NHTSA, 3,142 people were killed in 2020 in distraction-related crashes nationwide, with teens having the highest rate of distracted driving crashes involving a fatality. - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
-Texting is riskier still, increasing collision risk by 23 times. - As stated in the 2019 Idaho Youth Risk Behavior Survey, 48.1% of High School students reported they texted or emailed while driving a car. - A recent AAA study shows that when a teen driver is carrying teen passengers, the fatality rate for occupants of other cars increases 56 percent; for pedestrians and cyclists it increases 17 percent; and for the teen driver, the fatality rate increases 45 percent.
+- Motor vehicle crashes are a leading cause of death for U.S. teens.
+Mile for mile, teens age 16-19 are involved in 3 times as many fatal crashes as all other drivers.
+In a 2019 study, 39% of teen drivers admitted to texting while driving at least once in the previous 30 days. - According to NHTSA, 3,142 people were killed in 2020 in distraction-related crashes nationwide, with teens having the highest rate of distracted driving crashes involving a fatality. - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as 6 times.
+Texting is riskier still, increasing collision risk by 23 times.